 CONCLUSION

-In the present investigation, among all the treatments maximum yield @ 7469.14 Kg ha-1 with 90.56% increase over control was recorded in T5-Karanj leaf extract @ 15%+Panchagavya @ 5% with low disease severity (35.77%) therefore use of plant extracts and CBNP as a means of chemical free crop disease management is found crucial in view of its eco-friendly nature.
+In the present investigation, among all the treatments maximum yield @ 7469.14 Kg ha-1 with 90.56% increase over control was recorded in T5-Karanj leaf extract @ 15%+Panchagavya @ 5% with low disease severity (35.77%).
+Therefore use of plant extracts and CBNP as a means of ECO-FRIENDLY management practices is found crucial and effective towards management of maize banded leaf and sheath blight.

 REFERENCE